AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Momentum.md

 ## Overview

-A Simple Moving Average (SMA) is the unweighted mean of the previous n data points.
-In technical analysis there are various popular values for n, like 10 days, 40 days, or 200 days.
-The period selected depends on the kind of movement one is concentrating on, such as short, intermediate, or long term.
-In any case moving average levels are interpreted as support in a rising market, or resistance in a falling market.

-AnyChart Stock allows you to add SMA with desired period to any of your charts.
+The Momentum indicator is a speed of movement indicator, that is designed to identify the speed (or strength) of a price movement.
+The momentum indicator compares the most recent closing price to a previous closing price and may be used as a trend-following oscillator (similar to the [Moving Average Convergence Divergence (MACD)](Moving_Average_Convergence_Divergence_\(MACD\))).

+The Momentum indicator identifies when the price is moving upwards or downwards, and also by how much the price is moving upwards or downwards.
+When the momentum indicator is above zero, the price has upwards momentum, and when the momentum indicator is below zero the price has downwards momentum.

-Mathematical description of the indicator: [Simple moving average (SMA) Mathematical Description](Mathematical_Description).
+Find the mathematical description of the indicator on the [Momentum Mathematical Description](Mathematical_Description#momentum) page.

 ## Adding indicator

-SMA indicator is added using {api:anychart.core.stock.Plot#sma}sma(){api} method, it requires a mapping with the `"value"` field in it:
+Momentum indicator is added through the {api:anychart.core.stock.Plot#momentum}momentum(){api} method.
+It requires a mapping with the `"close"` field.
+The following sample demonstrates the Momentum indicator applied to an OHLC series:

 ```
 // create data table on loaded data
 var dataTable = anychart.data.table();

-// add data to a table
-dataTable.addData(get_data());
+dataTable.addData(get_csco_daily_data());

 // map loaded data
-var mapping = dataTable.mapAs({'value': 4});
+var mapping = dataTable.mapAs({"open": 1, "high": 2, "low": 3, "close": 4});

 // create stock chart
-chart = anychart.stock();
+var chart = anychart.stock();

-// create plot on the chart
+// create plots on the chart
-var plot = chart.plot(0);
+var plot_0 = chart.plot(0);
+var plot_1 = chart.plot(1);

+// create ohlc series
+var ohlcSeries = plot_0.ohlc(mapping);
+ohlcSeries.name("CSCO");

-// create SMA indicators with period 20
+// create Momentum indicator
-var sma20 = plot.sma(mapping, 20).series();
+var momentum = plot_1.momentum(mapping, 10).series();
-sma20.stroke('#bf360c');
+momentum.stroke("2 red");
 ```

 Here is a live sample: